Geramy/LSE/README.md

 - Optimization passes: common subexpression elimination, dead code elimination, and LDS folding — which collapses the identical shared-memory stagings of fused siblings into one.
-- Sibling fusion, retained and replayed programs, and batched command buffers, so a decode token issues far fewer dispatches than it has nodes.
+- Sibling fusion, retained and replayed programs, and batched command buffers.
-- JIT cache keyed on group signature, target architecture, and the compiler's own reported identity, so a toolchain change invalidates stale objects without anyone maintaining a revision constant.
+- JIT cache keyed on group signature, target architecture, and the compiler's own reported identity, so a toolchain change invalidates stale objects.

 **Kernels**

-- Authored as ordinary C++ against a reflection-based surface — one body is either executed on the host or recorded into device source, with argument binding derived from struct layout rather than written out by hand.
+- Authored as ordinary C++ against a reflection-based surface — one body is either executed on the host or recorded into device source, with argument binding derived from struct layout.
 - Matrix-core descriptor table covering WMMA and MFMA across RDNA3/3.5, RDNA4 and CDNA3, keyed by target, accumulator, operand and shape.
-Adding an operand family is a table row, not a kernel edit.
+Adding an operand family is a table row.
-- Weights are held and moved in the checkpoint's own format; conversion happens inside the kernel at the register boundary, never laterally. bf16 native, with Q8/Q6/Q4 block codecs.
+- Weights are held and moved in the checkpoint's own format; conversion happens inside the kernel at the register boundary. bf16 native, with Q8/Q6/Q4 block codecs.

 **Measurement and distribution**

 - Device qualification probe: measured DRAM bandwidth, dispatch cost, and matrix-core throughput per operand family, plus per-ordered-pair link latency and bandwidth fitted separately.
-Every number carries its provenance, and an unmeasured path stays unknown rather than being guessed.
+Every number carries its provenance.
-- Cost model answering throughput at a given queue depth, with split proportions for uneven pools — not a single latency threshold.
+- Cost model answering throughput at a given queue depth, with split proportions for uneven pools.
 - QuickReduce two-shot compressed all-reduce; execution-stream seam; loopback transport exercising 2/4/8 ranks on one box.
 - CPU reference backend for numerics checking against every device kernel.